-The Arts and Humanities Research Council (AHRC) funded Teaching and Learning War research network is led by Dr Catriona Pennell (PI), University of Exeter, UK in collaboration with Dr Mark Sheehan (Co-I), Victoria University of Wellington, New Zealand.
+The Arts and Humanities Research Council (AHRC) funded Teaching and Learning War research network is led by Professor Catriona Pennell (PI), University of Exeter, UK in collaboration with Dr Mark Sheehan (Co-I), Victoria University of Wellington, New Zealand.

 Catriona and Mark are supported by an Advisory Board made up of scholars working in the fields of history, education, literature, memory studies, and youth research as well as educational practitioners from a range of institutions including museums and professional teaching organisations.